husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 #### Starting camera node

-Now you will run few nodes for handling USB camera device.
+Now you will run few nodes for handling Astra camera device.
 For this task you should use `astra.launch` from package `astra_launch` because this is the default camera installed in ROSbot.
 We will explain how `launch` file works later.